AdobeDocs/dynamic-media-classic.en/help/using/application-setup.md

 **Flash Viewers End-of-Life Notice**: Effective January 31, 2017, Adobe Dynamic Media Classic officially ended support for the Flash viewer platform.

 The following table identifies the currently available Adobe Dynamic Media Classic Viewer Presets.
-The table also specifies the viewer’s compatibility with desktop and mobile devices, and the technology that is used for each given viewer.
+The table also specifies the viewer's compatibility with desktop and mobile devices, and the technology that is used for each given viewer.

 See also [Adobe Viewers Reference Library Examples](https://landing.adobe.com/en/na/dynamic-media/ctir-2755/live-demos.html).